Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: How about tomorrow evening?

 Doing the slightest amount of research about the person on the other end can give you an added edge.
-So, next time, look out for your prospect on social media before calling.
+So, next time, look out for your prospects on social media before calling.

-Another great way to establish a connection with your prospect is to utilize the recent news.
+Another great way to establish a connection with your prospects is to utilize the recent news.

-A promotion, product launch, investment, and others all give you the chance to sell.
-Even if you don’t make a sale, it is a form of ingratiation which can impact your follow-up calls.
-Ingratiation is the process of making yourself appear more likable to influence decisions.
+A product launch, an event, a promotion, an investment: All give you the chance to sell.
+Even if you don’t make a sale, it can still have an impact on your follow-up calls and influence their decisions.

 Every salesperson uses some or other ingratiation techniques while selling.
 So, when your customer gets great news, congratulate them on their accomplishment.
 Use this script in these scenarios.